tom-lord/eurovision_map/README.md

 + Add more funky GUI features, because why not.
 + Properly resolve a slight bodge that's currenly put in for televote/jury votes: A couple of coutries didnt HAVE a televote/jury!!!
 I've hidden that fact, currently.
 + Make statistical analysis tools better...
 Spearman's rank WORKS, but isn't very useful.
-+ Add a "difference" mode, to display how much the televote/jury votes AGREED with eath other.
 + Possibly make the "verbose_label" display a lot more: It could show ALL OF the combined, jury and public votes/score, rather than just the cirrently seleced mode.
 In doing this, I could also significantly improve performance by only making each calculation of "to_votes" etc once per click rather than 30-odd times!!